 If you want to start the new year by changing out your old heating and air conditioning system, that’s as good a resolution as any.
-If your old AC and furnace are past the point where they can meet your expectations, or if they’re making your life more difficult each time you have to look at your utility bills, there’s no time like now to replace them.
+However, if your old AC and furnace are past the point where they can meet your expectations, or if they’re making your life more difficult each time you have to look at your utility bills, there’s no time like now to replace them.

 But before you begin thinking about putting in a new air conditioner and furnace, we’d like to run an alternative past you—a heat pump.
-A single installation that provides both heating and cooling, and possibly at superior energy efficiency than you’ve had before.
+A single installation provides both heating and cooling, and possibly at superior energy efficiency than you’ve had before.

 The Heat Pump at Work